Sufi lodge

 The Sufi lodge is typically a large structure with a central hall and smaller rooms on either side.
 Traditionally, the Sufi lodge was state-sponsored housing for Sufis.
 Their primary function is to provide them with a space to practice social lives of asceticism.
 Buildings intended for public services, such as hospitals, kitchens, and lodging, are often attached to them.
-Sufi lodges were funded by Ayyubid sultans in Syria, Zangid sultans in Egypt, and Delhi sultans in India in return for Sufi support of their regimes.
+Sufi lodges were funded by Ayyubid Sultans in Syria, Zangid Sultans in Egypt, and Delhi Sultans in India in return for Sufi support of their governments.

 Terminology

 Sufi lodges were called by various names depending on period, location and language: mostly, khānaqāh, zāwiya, ribāṭ, dargāh and takya.